Sriparno08/Openpedia/CONTRIBUTING.md

 ## Style Guide for Pull Requests

-There can be three types of PRs for this repository:
+There can be four types of PRs for this repository:

 - `Docs`: Changes related to documentation
 - `Chore`: Changes related to the codebase, but unrelated to the UI of the website or adding a new feature